🚀 11 Amazing Facts about Apollo 11

-Apollo 11’s probably the most iconic space mission ever.
-It’s been featured in more films than you could watch in a lifetime, and the truth is even weirder than you might think.
-Here’s 19 interesting facts about Apollo 11.
+Apollo 11 is probably the most iconic space mission ever.
+It’s been featured in more movies than you could watch in a lifetime, and the truth is even weirder than you might think.
+Here’s eleven interesting facts about Apollo 11.

-The astronauts could only get lifeinsurance by hawking their autographs.
+The astronauts could only get life insurance by hawking their autographs.
+Their original autographs have sold for upwards of $30,000 – not bad at all!

 Apollo 11 launched from Cape Kennedy on July 16, 1969, carrying the two first ever men to walk on the Moon, Neil Armstrong and Edwin “Buzz” Aldrin.